JTibs18/JTibs18/README.md

   Hi there, I'm Jess!
 </h1>
 <p>
-  Welcome to my github profile. </p>
+  Welcome to my GitHub profile. </p>
 <p>I'm a detail-oriented problem solver with an entrepreneurial spirit that takes pride in being a reliable and responsible code contributor who strives to achieve efficient and effective solutions.</p>
 <p>An avid learner, seeking to improve technical skills as a software engineer while maintaining ethical practices.</p>